klememi/DailyCodingProblem/README.md

 d.get(1, 0) # get key 1 at time 0 should be 2

 ## 097[]() - TODO
-> This problem was asked by Coursera.
+> This problem was asked by Coursera

 Given a 2D board of characters and a word, find if the word exists in the grid.